vegaitassignments/JosephIbochi_Vega_FoodDelivery/README.md

 ## Limitations
 - No **email provider** is used for password resets, only token-based reset.
 - No **third-party** services are used for location handling.

+## Worthy to note
+For this task, i had to push both my appsettings.Development.json file which contains some configuration information.
+But in an ideal production setting, i would not do this, due to security reasons

 ---
 This API is optimized for seamless food delivery within a restaurant chain. 🚀